Completing the Duke of Edinburgh Award

 Completing the Duke of Edinburgh Award gives young people an internationally recognised certificate which is highly valued by employers and educational establishments.
 A Duke of Edinburgh programme is a real adventure from beginning to end.
 It doesn’t matter who you are or where you’re from.
 You just need to be aged between 14 and 24 to complete the award.

-You can do programmes at three levels which, when completed, lead to a Bronze, Silver or Gold Duke of Edinburgh’s Award.
+You can do programmes at two levels which, when completed, lead to a Bronze or Silver Duke of Edinburgh’s Award.
 Cathedral Academy is currently running the Bronze level award for Year 9 and Year 10 students and will start a Silver qualification in the next academic year.

-You achieve your Award by completing a personal programme of activities in four sections (five if you’re going for Gold) – Volunteering, Physical, Skills, Expedition and for Gold, a Residential.
+You achieve your Award by completing a personal programme of activities in four sections – Volunteering, Physical, Skills and Expedition.

 You’ll find yourself helping people or the community, gaining personal physical fitness, developing skills, going on an expedition and taking part in a residential activity (Gold only).